satvikkesarwani/bynry-backend-case-study/README.md

 GET /api/companies/{company_id}/alerts/low-stock

 Business Rules Covered
-Low stock threshold can vary by product.
+The low stock threshold can vary by product.

 Alerts are only triggered for recently sold products.